Have you found a BABY squirrel?

 If the squirrel is an older baby (moves around independently) but is docile or following people or pets (often will cling to pants or shoes) or can be caught, please call us at 713-468-8972.

 If the baby is young (eyes are closed and not moving around much) and is uninjured, give the mother squirrel a chance to retrieve it.
 Place the baby in a shallow box at the base of the tree, closest to where it was found.
 Make sure the box is off the ground so ants can’t get into it (set it on a chair or nail it to the tree).
-If it is chilly outside or if the squirrel is cold to the touch or not fully furred, it will need a heat source such as a hot water bottle or a chemical hand warmer.
+If it is chilly outside or if the squirrel is cold to the touch or not fully furred, it will need a heat source such as a hot water bottle, a rice sock, or a chemical hand warmer.
 Place a piece of soft fabric, such as fleece, between the animal and the heat source, and check to make sure both stay warm but not hot.
-Once you have placed the box on the ground, stand near the box and play the following audio of a baby squirrel cry from your phone to get the mother's attention.
+Once you have placed the box near the tree, play the following audio of a Baby Squirrel Cry from your phone to get the mother's attention.
 You can loop the video on the YouTube app by selecting the three dots on the top right corner of the video, and selecting "Loop Video".
 The phone can be placed next to the container with the baby squirrel.
 Quickly go back inside (or back very far away if you are not at home) so that you do not scare the mother squirrel and prevent her from coming down to retrieve the baby.
 Leave the video on loop for 15 minutes.
 After 15 minutes, remove the phone for 30 minutes.
 Repeat looping the video for 15 minutes and removing the phone for 30 minutes.
 Give the mother four hours to retrieve her young.
 NOTE: Do not attempt to reunite baby squirrels with the mother if they have been caught by a dog or cat.
 These cases will require medical attention even if there are no wounds visible.

 Bring the box inside during nighttime hours and follow the Temporary Care Instructions for All Animals on the previous page.
 If the mom does not retrieve the squirrel after 4 hours, please call us at 713-468-8972.
 NOTE: If there are tree trimmers working during the 4 hours, the mother may not retrieve her young while they are there, so please call us.